jhudson8/react-backbone/README.md

     new MyComponent({updateOn: ['read', 'update']});
 ```

-*when a child/declaring component provides the event names as mixin parameters*
+When the XHR event name(s) are statically defined by the owning component
 ```
     var MyComponent = React.createClass({
-      mixins: ['modelUpdateOn("read", "update")'],
+      mixins: ['modelLoadOn("read", "update")'],
       ...
     });
 ```